Grizzelbee/ioBroker.dysonairpurifier/readme.md

 * remove deprecated library crypto
 * test with more different devices
 * collect more mqtt message acronym meanings
+* calculate filter life in % not in hours

 ### known issues:
  * No automatic IP detection of devices

+### 0.4.1 (2020-10-01)
+ * (grizzelbee) Fix: removed unnessecary updateInterval.
+Statechanges are propagated automatically.
+ * (grizzelbee) New: Added some Hot&Cool specific datafields

 ### 0.4.0 (2020-09-29)
  * (grizzelbee) New: devices are now **controllable**